Select Justice

 California Equal Opportunity Employment Laws

-The primary law governing equal opportunity employment in California falls under the California Fair Employment and Housing Act (FEHA) of 1959.
-Other laws and regulations, including federal laws and the previously mentioned Equal Pay Act, intertwine with FEHA, but the latter remains the primary legal landing point.
 FEHA prohibits employment discrimination based on race, ethnicity, color, nationality, sex, age, sexual orientation, disability (whether mental or physical), and pregnancy.
-These groups are called protected classes or protected categories.
-Contained within FEHA is the right for the individual to pursue punitive damages, i.e., financial compensation, when an employer has discriminated against you, and you fall into one of these protected classes.
-So, if you are pursuing an unfair gender pay lawsuit, some of your legal rights will ultimately come from FEHA.
+These groups are protected classes/categories.
+Contained within FEHA is the right for the individual to pursue punitive damages, i.e., financial compensation, when an employer has discriminated against them, and they fall into one of these protected classes.
+If you are pursuing an unfair gender pay lawsuit, some of your legal rights will ultimately come from FEHA.

 California Gender Equality Law

-California has moved to address gender equality in the workplace in several areas over the last few years, including legal provisions that govern equality from the top to bottom of organizations.
-For example, in 2018, then-Governor Jerry Brown signed the Senate Bill, Women On Boards, to ensure that publicly traded companies with all-male directors’ boards had to hire at least one female director.
-This law came into force on January 1st, 2020.
-In 2021, the law requires that at least two females have seats on boards with five members.
-Quotas, as these requirements are called, are not without controversy, and some critics claim they are unconstitutional.
-However, they are seen by gender equality campaigners to get fair representation on corporate boards.
+In recent years, California has moved to address several issues regarding gender equality in the workplaces.
+The state has released legal provisions that govern equality from the top to bottom of organizations.
+For example, in 2018, Governor Jerry Brown signed Women On Boards, a Senate Bill that requires publicly traded companies with all-male directors’ boards to hire at least one female director.
+This law came into effect on January 1st, 2020.
+In 2021, the law was updated to require at least two females have seats on boards with a total of five members.
+Quotas, as these requirements are called, are not without controversy.However, they are seen by gender equality campaigners to get fair representation on corporate boards.

 California Equal Pay Act Statute of Limitations